Roman Republic

 2. the ensi of Arawa/Urua (despite the fact that he marched ahead of his city’s standards) and heaped up tumuli;

-3. Uruaz, which he sacked, having killed its ensi;
+3. Uruaz. and killed its ensi;

 Piotr Steinkeller (referenced below, 2018, at p.
 180) argued that:

-1. “Since Eanatum claims to have sacked and destroyed [Uruaz and Pashime/Mishime]. it appears certain that he actually campaigned in the [lowland plain around Susa]. ...
-[However, it] is unlikely that [he] campaigned in the highlands: his conflict with ‘Elam’ probably having been of a purely defensive nature.”
+1. “Since Eanatum claims to have sacked and destroyed [Uruaz and Pashime/Mishime], it appears certain that he actually campaigned in the [lowland plain around Susa. ...
+However, it] is unlikely that [he] campaigned in the highlands: his conflict with ‘Elam’ probably having been of a purely defensive nature.”

-I wonder whether the unrest in Sumer at this time attracted the attention of raiders from the east, and that, having ended his dispute wit Umma, Eanatum was able to drive the back towards the Zagros and attack their lowland settlements.
+I wonder whether the unrest in Sumer at this time attracted the attention of raiders from the east, and that, having ended his dispute wit Umma, Eanatum was able to drive them back towards the Zagros and attack their lowland settlements.
 There is certainly no indication that he had territorial aspirations in the east.

 Eanatum’s Victories: Phase II